-Dan Richards is the co-author of Holloway (with Robert Macfarlane and Stanley Donwood) and the author of The Beechwood Airship Interviews and Climbing Days.
-He has written for the Guardian, Economist, Harper’s Bazaar, Caught by the River, Monocle and the Quietus.
-He is an RLF Fellow at Bristol University.
+Dan Richards is the co-author of Holloway (with Robert Macfarlane and Stanley Donwood), and the author of The Beechwood Airship Interviews, Climbing Days and Outpost.
+He has written for the Guardian, Economist, Caught by the River, Monocle and Quietus.
+Dan teaches creative non-fiction at the National Centre for Writing and Arvon Foundation.
+His next book, Overnight, is set to be published in 2023.